 Project Overview and Purpose

-- Construct a bridge carrying Sugar Creek Road over the existing and future railroad tracks.
+- Building a bridge for Sugar Creek Road to replace the existing highway/railroad

-- Realign North Davidson Street to the intersection of Sugar Creek Road and Redwood Avenue and construct intersection improvements.
+- Realigning North Davidson Street to the intersection of Sugar Creek Road and Redwood Avenue as well as making intersection improvements

-- Extend Bearwood Avenue under the proposed Sugar Creek Road bridge to a new intersection with the realigned N. Davidson Street.
+- Extending Bearwood Avenue under the new Sugar Creek Road bridge to a new intersection with the realigned North Davidson Street

-- Construct a new connector road from the existing Greensboro Street/East Sugar Creek Road intersection to Raleigh Street, east of the proposed Sugar Creek Road bridge
+- Building a new connector road from the existing Greensboro Street/East Sugar Creek Road intersection to Raleigh Street, east of the new Sugar Creek Road bridge

-- Remove the existing Northmore Street/Sugar Creek intersection.
+- Removing the existing Northmore Street/Sugar Creek intersection

 Resources for Local Property Owners